Subaru Outback 2005-2009 review

 The Outback's handling is sensitive to the problems with the wheel alignment, so it might be a good idea to have the four-wheel alignment done once in a while.

 Avoid overheating the engine; it may cause serious damage; check the coolant level periodically; keep it topped up.
-The 2008 Subaru Outback's owner's manual recommends to use genuine Subaru coolant.
+The 2008 Subaru Outback's owner's manual recommends using the genuine Subaru coolant.
 It says: Use of improper coolants may result in corrosion in the cooling system.
 On the 2.5L engine, the drive belt tension needs to be checked periodically and adjusted if needed.
 If any of the belts is loose, it will produce a whistling noise at a start-up or when turning the steering wheel to the limit.
 For repairs take your Subaru to a dealer or a mechanic closely familiar with Subaru products; there are many specifics.
-For vehicle care tips, owner's manual and more visit Subaru of America, follow menu For Owners (registration may be required for some resources).

 You might also be interested: